oracle-livelabs/apex/online-book-store-app/16-additional-ui-enhancements/16-additional-ui-enhancements.md

     ![Click](images/16-4-31.2.png " ")

-32. Run the lab and observe the global search, which will remain visible even after you navigate to any other page.
+32. Run the application and observe the global search, which will remain visible even after you navigate to any other page.

     ![Click](images/16-4-32.png " ")